Amarjit-ph/programming/1-Language/1-C++/Readme.md

 | Double Floating point | double | 8 bytes |
 | Void | void | No size |

+The primary differences between float and double data types are:

+1. Precision:
+- float: Typically has a precision of about 7 decimal places.
+- double: Typically has a precision of about 15–16 decimal places.
+This means double can represent numbers more accurately than float.

+2. Size:
+- float: Occupies 4 bytes (32 bits) of memory.
+- double: Occupies 8 bytes (64 bits) of memory.

+As a result, double can store a much larger range of values.

 ## Derived Data Types

 The data-types that are derived from the primitive or built-in datatypes are referred to as Derived Data Types